team7katas/sysopsquad/ADR/ADR-2-event-driven-broker.md

 ## Consequences:
-So even-driven approach must be a good fit.
+So event-driven approach must be a good fit.
 Let's consider the trade-offs and benefits:

  - eventual consistency in ticket state is fine between our domains (see ADR-1), because billing and reporting don't need actual ticket status right now; experts many not available right now so it's ok if the ticket remains in the queue some time;
  - process flow is relatively simple and sequential here with no parallel processing;